 The STEM Communities Project team and participating faculty are seeking undergraduate students to help improve their peers’ experiences in STEM courses in Fall 2021 and beyond.
 As an undergraduate Learning Assistant (LA), you will help redesign a specific STEM course with a team of faculty and other students, as well as facilitate student dialogue around challenging content in that course.
-The current courses being redesigned through the STEM Communities Project are: BIO 1330 (Functional Biology); BIO 1331 (Organismal Biology); MATH 2472 (Calculus II); and CHEM 3375 (Principles of Biochemistry - Fall semesters only).
+The current courses being redesigned through the STEM Communities Project are: BIO 1330 (Functional Biology); BIO 1331 (Organismal Biology); CHEM 1341 (General Chemistry I); CHEM 3375 (Principles of Biochemistry - Fall semesters only); MATH 2472 (Calculus II); and PHYS 1335 (General Physics I for Life Sciences Majors - new course!).

 LAs also help to sustain student-centered instruction in the introductory calculus-based physics courses: PHYS 1430 (Mechanics), PHYS 2425 (Electricity and Magnetism), and PHYS 2435 (Waves and Heat), as well as selected upper-division physics courses.
 You can read more about the Physics Learning Assistant Program here.